 Winchester Fit for the Future is a community project run by volunteers, under the auspices of the Winchester Sport Art and Leisure Trust.
 It brings together local sports clubs and stakeholder organisations in the Winchester area.

-Since 2011, we’ve been undertaking detailed research and analysis, and consulting national governing bodies for sport and local experts.
+Starting in 2011, we undertook detailed research and analysis, consulting national governing bodies for sport and local experts.
 We developed community proposals for a centre to expand participation in sport, support training, and host competitions and other events.
 Studio Four Architects helped us develop site plans and design concepts that reflect these proposals.
 A short video summarising the community proposals and a vision for Bar End can be found here.

-Winchester was not well placed to draw on the legacy of London 2012, due to gaps in sports provision and a public leisure facility that’s well past its prime.
-Many of our community sports clubs still lack a base, struggle to access existing facilities, and have long waiting lists as a result.
+Winchester was not well placed to draw on the legacy of London 2012, due to gaps in sports provision and an ageing public leisure facility that was too small.
+Many of our community sports clubs lacked a base, struggled to access existing facilities, and had long waiting lists as a result.

 Watch a BBC South Today report from 2012, which outlined the key challenges we faced then and still face now!

 Our research, and that of others, indicated the need for and the long-term viability of several core sports facilities in Winchester, including:

 - a 50m community pool, with dividing boom(s) and variable depth